BDNCLCAN is a two-digit count variable.

 99: Unknown-Don't Know

-For sample adults with at least one biological son (BSNUM) who ever had esophagus cancer (BSESCAN), BSNESCAN reports the number of biological sons who had ever been told they had esophagus cancer.
-Only persons with at least one biological son (BSNUM) who ever had cancer of any kind (BSNHCAN) were asked follow-up questions about what kind(s) of cancer their son(s) had, and about the number of biological sons they had with the specified type(s) of cancer (such as esophagus cancer).
+For sample adults with at least one biological daughter (BDNUM) who ever had colon cancer (BDCLCAN), BDNCLCAN reports the number of biological daughters who had ever been told they had colon cancer.
+Only respondents with at least one biological daughter (BDNUM) who ever had cancer of any kind (BDNHCAN) were asked follow-up questions about what kind(s) of cancer their daughter(s) had, and about the number of biological daughters they had with the specified type(s) of cancer (such as colon cancer).

-Beginning in 2015, details about esophagus cancer (and several other cancer types) were suppressed because of low frequencies of these types of cancer among family members.
-Cancers of the esophagus, larynx-windpipe, mouth/tongue/lip, and throat-pharynx are not available separately on the NHIS public use files to protect confidentiality; the number of biological sons diagnosed with these cancer types are all combined in BSNHNCAN, which reports the number of biological sons who had head and neck cancer.
+Beginning in 2015, details about colon cancer (and several other cancer types) were suppressed because of low frequencies of these types of cancer among family members.
+Cancers of the colon and rectum are not available separately on the NHIS public use files to protect confidentiality; incidence of these cancer types among biological daughters are all combined in BDNCLRCAN, which reports the number of biological daughters ever diagnosed with colorectal cancer.

-BSNESCAN is one of a series of related variables in the "Family History" section of the 2000, 2005, and 2010 Cancer Modules.
-In all years, this section begins with the general comment:
+BDNCLCAN is one of a series of related variables in the "Family History" section of the 2000, 2005, and 2010 Cancer Modules.
+In all three years, this section begins with the general comment:

 According to the 2000 and 2005 Field Representative's Manuals, the purpose of this and other family cancer history questions is to "determine the prevalence of cancer in families in the population" to "allow a greater understanding of how data obtained from genetics clinics can be applied to the general population."
-The 2010 and later Manuals provide a similar rationale, stating that the collection of this data "will allow analysts a greater understanding of how family history relates to cancer."
+The 2010 Manual provides a similar rationale, stating that the collection of this data "will allow analysts a greater understanding of how family history relates to cancer."